 Can a weekend sleep help you pay off the sleep debt?
 The opinion is divided on this.
-However, one study published in the Journal of Sleep Research, offers surprising advice: If you don’t get enough sleep during the week, sleeping in on weekends may cancel out at least some of the associated health risks.
-Note that the operative phrase here: may cancel.
+However, one study published in the Journal of Sleep Research offers surprising advice: If you don’t get enough sleep during the week, sleeping in on weekends may cancel out at least some of the associated health risks.
+Note that the operative phrase here is: may cancel.

 Let’s cycle back for a second and look at what happens when we don’t get adequate sleep.

 Sleep disruption is associated with increased activity of the sympathetic nervous system and hypothalamic–pituitary–adrenal axis, metabolic effects, changes in circadian rhythms, and proinflammatory responses.
 In otherwise healthy adults, short-term consequences of sleep disruption include increased stress responsivity, somatic pain, reduced quality of life, emotional distress and mood disorders, and cognitive, memory, and performance deficits.
 For adolescents, psychosocial health, school performance, and risk-taking behaviours are impacted by sleep disruption.
 Behavioural problems and cognitive functioning are associated with sleep disruption in children.